-Your newspapers stall's balance sheet will usually be analyzed in conjunction with the other financial statements included in your forecast.
+Your newspaper stall's balance sheet will usually be analyzed in conjunction with the other financial statements included in your forecast.

 Two key points of focus will be:

-- Your newspapers stall's liquidity: does your business have sufficient cash and short-term assets to pay what it owes over the next 12 months?
+- Your newspaper stall's liquidity: does your business have sufficient cash and short-term assets to pay what it owes over the next 12 months?